w3f/General-Grants-Program/README.md

 1. **Follow up**
    * Once progress has started, the W3F will want to have follow up conversations to see how the project is progressing.

-## Guidelines for Technical Grants
+## :bookmark_tabs: Guidelines for Technical Grants
 Technical grants are intended to fund **Polkadot** and **Substrate** specific projects in the following areas:

 * software development